cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/governance-actions.md

 ## Updating the constitution

 This section describes how to propose a new constitution.
-Lets's use as an axample the interim constitution that is to be used on Mainnet.
+Lets's use as an example the interim constitution that is to be used on Mainnet.
 It is available in https://ipfs.io/ipfs/Qmdo2J5vkGKVu2ur43PuTrM7FdaeyfeFav8fhovT6C2tto

 ### Find the last enacted Constitution governance action